OSPF in virtual routers

 Like for VRF, the OSPF adjacencies can be dumped by using the below command:

-vsr> show ospf l3vrf customer1 neighbor
+vsr> show ospf neighbor l3vrf customer1

 Neighbor ID Neighbor address Local address Interface L3VRF Priority State Uptime Dead-time RXmtL RqstL DBsmL